tshi13/Do-It/doc/SRS.md

 - As a user, I want to be able to gain followers and also follow others
 - As a user, I want to be notified about the progress of other members in the group
 - As a user, I want to be able to report application bugs, suggestions, inappropriate behavior from other users
+- As a user, I want to be able to login with my social media accounts so I can easily invite and connect my existing friends

 ### Non-functional Requirements: